ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ## Instructions

 We will create two AI apps to deploy the rasa model.
-First, you will have to create two environments variables for the flask app.
-Let's do this !
+First, you will have to create two environments variables for the Flask app.
+Let's do this!

 ### Clone our example repository